-Dr Tom Whyntie is a Research Associate in Big Data for Medical Imaging with the Translational Imaging Group (TIG) at University College London (UCL).
-Funded by the Wellcome Trust, his current role involves applying machine learning techniques to the analysis of clinical-grade MRI scans in order to develop automated systems for anomaly detection and diagnosis.
+Dr Tom Whyntie is a Postdoctoral Researcher in Neuroimaging Harmonisation at the University of Oxford.
+Based at the Wellcome Centre for Integrative Neuroimaging (formerly the Centre for FMRIB) at the John Radcliffe Hospital, his current role involves developing techniques and analysis strategies for harmonising neuroimaging data (brain scans, etc.) across large and varied datasets, including the UK Biobank project.
 He comes to the world of Big Data and medical imaging from the world of particle physics, having worked on the Monopole and Exotics Detector at the LHC (MoEDAL) and Compact Muon Solenoid (CMS) experiments looking for magnetic monopoles and dark matter respectively.
 He read Natural Sciences at Sidney Sussex College, Cambridge, specialising in Experimental and Theoretical Physics, and completed his PhD at Imperial College London‘s High Energy Physics group and CERN.
 While a Public Engagement Fellow for the UK Science and Technology Facilities, Council, he worked extensively in engaging wider publics with research and large-scale computing through the Institute for Research in Schools (IRIS) and GridPP Collaboration, and the CERN@school research programme.